"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Early Years: The Roots of Empathy

 Joseph Robinette Biden Jr.'s story begins in Scranton, Pennsylvania, where working-class values and Catholic faith formed the foundation of his worldview.
-The Biden household wasn't wealthy, but it was rich in those intangible qualities that nurture a Helper personality—strong family bonds, emphasis on dignity and respect, and the importance of standing up for others.
+The Biden household wasn't wealthy, but it had the ingredients that often shape a Helper: strong family bonds, dignity and respect, and a habit of standing up for others.

-Young Joe faced an early challenge that would profoundly shape his empathetic nature—a severe stutter that made school a daily exercise in humiliation and struggle.
-Rather than being defeated by this challenge, Biden devoted countless hours to overcoming it, practicing in front of mirrors and reciting poetry to master his speech.
+Young Joe faced an early challenge that would shape his empathy: a severe stutter that made school a daily exercise in humiliation and struggle.
+Rather than being defeated by it, Biden devoted countless hours to overcoming it, practicing in front of mirrors and reciting poetry to master his speech.

 This early experience of vulnerability and perseverance likely contributed to what would become Biden's signature ability to connect with others facing obstacles.
 As he would later tell a young stutterer in a touching moment on the campaign trail: